m7mannion/midwest-js-2018/notes.md

   * cross-browser compatibility
     * With Selenium they don't really work the same way
 * Tests are flaky, hard to maintain and hard to setup
-* Cypress runs inside the browser  and repalces the browser app interface
+* Cypress runs inside the browser and replaces the browser app interface
 * Uses well-know stack: Mocha + Chai + Sinon
 * Auto-waiting to reduce flake.
 Selenium doesn't do this, it doesn't wait.
 * Runs in the browser so it's debuggable